 Even if that person is yourself?

 Out of all the songs on this album, this one isn’t my favourite.
 I don’t hate it, but I don’t love it either.
-However, this does feel almost like a homage to his time in One Direction and so, while it’s not my favourite, I can understand and appreciate it.
+However, this does feel almost like a homage to the time Tomlinson spent with One Direction and so, while it’s not my favourite, I can understand and appreciate it.